Trail options

 As you approach Sisimiut, keep an eye out for a cairn with both blue and red markings on it and a clear path heading off to the left towards the mountains towering above you.
 The best place for camping is at the base of Nasaasaaq Peak (turn left at the second saddle).
 Please see our general hiking page for more information about the route.

 This doesn’t add too much distance to the trail and, alternatively, can be done as a day hike from Sisimiut.
-However, to camp overnight and watch the sunset and/or sunrise from either Nasaasaaq Peak or Nasaasaaq Bluff is unforgettable.
+However, to camp overnight and watch the sunset and/or sunrise from either Nasaasaaq Peak (experts only) or Nasaasaaq Bluff is unforgettable.

 Other hiking options